 - Students will participate in exercises during class that are designed to develop the major skills required for acting.
 Students will be expected to prepare outside of class for these exercises and their scene work. - Students will perform a series of pieces for the instructor and the class.
 It is imperative that you work on these scenes outside of class to prepare them for presentation. - Students will also prepare written analysis in order to strengthen their performances and allow them an opportunity to articulate what it is they are trying to demonstrate in their pieces.
 There will also be in-class workshops for each of the pieces prior to the performance.
-A final scene presentation will occur during the last week of classes. - In addition, Students will be required to complete short writing assignments and complete quizzes on shows viewed and material covered.
+A final scene presentation will occur during the last week of classes. - In addition, Students will be required to complete short writing assignments.